Table of Contents

 If you are setting up a Marketing Pixel for the first time on your site, this section of the article will explain how to install this correctly using the new system.

 1. Navigate to your Facebook Ad Manager.
 This is where we’re going to be able to work on creating the Facebook Pixel.
-When you’re in the Ad Manager, click on the option in the upper left hand corner labeled Ads Manager.
+When you’re in the Ad Manager, click on the option in the upper left-hand corner labelled Ads Manager.

-2. After you’ve clicked on the album labeled Ads Manager, you will see an item labeled Pixel.
+2. After you’ve clicked on the album labelled Ads Manager, you will see an item labeled Pixel.
 Click on it, as this is where we’re going to create our Facebook Pixel.

 3. You’ll be taken to a new page and on that page, if you’ve never created a Facebook Pixel, you will see a green button labeled Create a Pixel.
 Click on this.